emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

    * computation (encryption + decryption vs. generation new nonce + cache + lookup)

 In general, the encryption of transmission times is most useful if the number of concurrent requests is high.

-A hybrid scheme is also possible, where the first Repeat option values are cached, and if the number of concurrent requests reach a certain threshold, then encrypted times are used until there is space for storing new values in the list.
-In that case, the server needs to verify both that the Repeat value is not in the list, and that it does not verify and decrypt to a valid transmission time.
+A hybrid scheme is also possible: the first Repeat option values are cached, and if the number of concurrent requests reach a certain threshold, then encrypted times are used until there is space for storing new values in the list.
+In that case, the CoAP server may need to make both verifications - either that the Repeat value is in the list, or that it verifies in decryption - and in either case that the transmission time is valid.

 --- fluff